CTNx Operations: The Secret to Running a Successful Research Site

 12 Questions with the Clinical Trials Network’s Founder & CEO –Dr. Keith Friedenberg

-Dr. Friedenberg, thank you for sitting down with us.
+Dr. Keith Friedenberg, thank you for sitting down with us.
 How did you get started with research?

 About 20 years ago I was approached by a pharmaceutical company to participate in a trial evaluating a higher dose PPI for heartburn.
 I had done a little bit of research during my fellowship, but nothing after.
 Fortunately, I had a friend who was a clinical trial nurse at a large institution in her previous career and was looking for part-time work.
 The timing aligned perfectly, and everything just seemed to fall into place.